 Using a NIST Risk Assessment to Implement the NIST Cybersecurity Framework

 The NIST RMF is predicated on actively conducting assessments for risk-informed control implementation, making SP 800-30 critical to both NIST’s framework for risk management and cybersecurity management.
 The CSF is driven by outcomes and maps onto specific security controls - overall, though for strategic planning, the NIST CSF needs a risk assessment to inform where to begin.
 While O'Reilly sees any framework for risk quantification as a step in the right direction (from a three-by-three matrix through to 800-30 and the FAIR model) he believes that it comes down to how much value the outcomes are to the other members of your organization.

 The NIST CSF relies on three main tenets of the Framework for implementation: Profiles, Implementation Tiers, and implementing the Framework Core functions (Identify, Protect, Detect, Respond, Recover).
 Starting with a risk assessment allows your organization to baseline and integrate that into a baseline CSF Profile.
 From there, determining your implementation tier level (current and desired) helps contextualize your organization’s current posture further.
 Finally, the Framework Core will guide where you need to invest resources based on gaps in your security program and perform continuous monitoring.

 A NIST SP 800-30 risk assessment specifically is of value since it rolls up well into the CSF, given that they were developed by the same organization.
 While the CSF is flexible enough to use any risk assessment framework, O'Reilly recommends SP 800-30 for established infosec programs and uses a combination of 800-30 and the FAIR model in the CyberStrong platform.

 Tools for Conducting An SP 800-30 Risk Assessment

-For more information on how to implement the NIST CSF, contact us.
+For more information on how to implement the NIST CSF and protect your organization from data breaches, contact us.